As Seen in the Captive Review Group Captive Report

 Medical stop-loss coverage protects self-insured groups from catastrophic medical claims.
-Medical stop-loss has long been used as risk management tool by small- and medium-sized organisations to limit their exposure to medical claims above their desired retention levels.
+Medical stop-loss has long been used as risk management tool by small- and medium-sized organizations to limit their exposure to medical claims above their desired retention levels.
 This strategy has been used by single parent programs as well as group captive programs.

 The reason this strategy has been more popular in the mid-market is because of two primary reasons.
 First, businesses have wanted to insulate themselves from catastrophic claims risk, as one large claim could have a material impact on the financial sustainability of the program.
 Second, the relatively small size of the groups means greater variability from an actuarial perspective.
 In comparison, large companies have stronger balance sheets allowing them to take on a more aggressive risk management strategy and reduce third party spend with insurers.

 This past renewal season, we saw that markets are starting to harden, and given the current Covid-19 pandemic and the financial and economic climate, this is bound to continue.
 A variety of factors have contributed to this including regulatory changes (ACA and healthcare reform) and many recent natural disasters (Hurricane Harvey, California wildfires, etc.).
-Insurers for a large part of the past decade have benefited from the favorable financial markets world over, thereby reducing their need to increase rates to continue to make their target earnings per share (EPS).
+Insurers for a large part of the past decade have benefitted from the favorable financial markets world over, thereby reducing their need to increase rates to continue to make their target earnings per share (EPS).

 As we stare towards the possibility of a recession and reduced economic output, poor investment income will have an adverse impact on insurance company financials.
 Further, as markets tighten, access to inexpensive cash is becoming harder.
 Since most insurance companies are public, the increased pressure to keep their share prices buoyant is going to result in them wanting to beat their expected EPS – which requires higher profit margins.
 Finally, as reserves balances diminish due to market conditions, principles of conservatism are going to require them to shore up financials, and the easiest way to do this is by increasing premiums.